Globaldots/globaldots-api-documentation/docs/index.md

-# Home
+# Welcome to the Globaldots API documentation.
 With over 10 years of experience, GlobalDots have an unparallel knowledge of today’s leading web technologies.
 Our team know exactly what a business needs to do to succeed in providing the best online presence for their customers.
 We can analyse your needs and challenges to provide you with a bespoke recommendation about which services you can benefit from.

-## Welcome to the Globaldots API documentation.
 This documents the API for our customers, which allows authorized parties to get information about their accounts, contacts, usage and billing.

-## Support
+# Support
 Support questions should be directed at our support team.
 Please use the following email to contact our support: support@globaldots.com Our support web site is at http://my.globaldots.com